Sharonjenifer/3.-Udemy-Project-/README.md

 This project is a sample Udemy-style website created using HTML and CSS.
 The design mimics the basic layout and structure of an online learning platform like Udemy, showcasing courses, categories, and user-friendly navigation.

+How to view:

+You can access my portfolio website by visiting [].

 **Features:**

 **Homepage:** Displays featured courses, categories, and promotional sections.